TimMikeladze/use-fs/README.md

 The hook provides several key features:

 1. **File System Access**: Prompts users to select a directory and maintains access to it.
+2. **File Writing**: Allows writing content to files with options for truncation and creation.
+3. **File Deletion**: Enables safe removal of files from the selected directory.
-2. **File Watching**: Continuously monitors selected directory for changes.
+4. **File Watching**: Continuously monitors selected directory for changes.
-3. **Content Management**: Provides access to file contents and updates in real-time.
+5. **Content Management**: Provides access to file contents and updates in real-time.
-4. **Filtering**: Built-in and custom filters to exclude unwanted files/directories.
+6. **Filtering**: Built-in and custom filters to exclude unwanted files/directories.
-5. **Performance Optimizations**:
+7. **Performance Optimizations**:
    - Batched file processing
    - Content caching
    - Debounced updates